 Eligible small businesses are American-owned and independently operated, must be for-profit, employ no more than 500 employees, and the principal researcher must be employed by the business.

 View a list of NIDILRR funding opportunities and application kits.
-Program announcements contained in the application kit provide comprehensive information including:
+Note: After clicking on this link, a list of all funding opportunities for all NIDILRR programs is displayed.
+To limit the list to SBIR funding opportunities type "SBIR" in the Keyword(s) text box.
+Then click the Search button.
+Also note: Program announcements contained in the application kit provide comprehensive information including:

 NIDILRR’s SBIR program holds one annual Phase I and one annual Phase II competition.
 The Phase I program announcement is normally released by early spring, and closes two months later.
 All awards are made before September 30 of any given year.

 View the Guide to Applying for some helpful application tips.